deccake/node-js-material/README.md

 heroku keys:add

-//now  ssh keys is securly added into heroku account now you can trnasfer your code heroku create app-name
+//now  ssh keys is securly added into heroku account now you can trnasfer your code

+//create new app on heroku
+heroku create app-name

+//push code on herkou
+git push heroku master